cs456s25/labs/lab06/lab06_description.md

 ## Getting started on this lab
 Note that the project name should be lab06_upcounter.
 You may need to look back at previous labs to recall the details on how to get set up.
 Start with making the 4-bit register using the code below.
 Notice that this code intentionally creates a latch.
+For each module you should check the schematic before moving forward to make sure that your code has "drawn" the intended circuit.

 ```verilog
 `timescale 1 ns/ 1 ns